While talking about Mediterranean food, one should know that it is a healthy way of eating rather than a formal diet plan.

 - Take barley or oatmeal porridge with a hand full of nuts (almond, walnuts, or cashew nuts) and seeds (flaxseeds, sesame seeds, sunflower seeds), as they contain more fiber and nutrients.

 - Nuts and seeds are combinations of protein, fiber, and healthy fats.

 - Spread avocado which is a good source of healthy fat (omega-3) and fiber instead of butter or margarine which are high in saturated fats and trans-fats respectively.

-- Take boiled or poached egg in breakfast rather than fried one.
-A whole egg is beneficial and heart-healthy as yolk consists of lots of nutrients including fats which help to satisfy your hunger longer, and it contains choline which is important for brain health.
+- A whole egg is beneficial and heart-healthy as yolk consists of lots of nutrients including fats which help to satisfy your hunger longer, and it contains choline which is important for brain health.